krishabbashyal/project-dashboard/README.md

 # admin-dashboard
-An HTML and CSS website that utitizlies the CSS grid to make a template for an Admin Dashboard.
+An HTML and CSS website that utilizes the CSS grid to make a template for an Admin Dashboard.